pkaplish20/AltaML_Coding_Exercise/README.md

 ```
 .\env\Scripts\activate
 ```
-Install the project’s dependencies inside an active virtual environment with the incantation
+Move to the directory where requirements.txt is stored and install the project’s dependencies inside an active virtual environment with the incantation
 ```
 pip install -r requirements.txt
 ```
-Move to the directory where the __init__.py file is stored.
+Move to the directory where the (__init__.py) file is stored.
 To run the application, execute the following command
 ```
 python __init__.py
 ```